kavyamanohar/mlphon/README.md

 `$wordfilter$`

 This is the first level transducer which accepts malayalam scripts and add <BoW> and <EoW> word wrapping tags before further processing.
-Special characters are passed as such through this first stage transducer.

-_TODO:Provisions to accept malayalam/arabic numerals, archaic malayalam characters, latin text etc. Currently it assumes what is given as input is a word.
+_TODO:Provisions to accept punctuation marks, malayalam/arabic numerals, archaic malayalam characters, latin text etc. Currently it assumes what is given as input is a word.
 It will act as word splitter in future_

 `$syllable$`